Three Delicious Ways to Watermelon — All Summer Long

 - Add the triple sec, mezcal and stir.
 Then, stir in the watermelon juice and top with soda water if desired.

 Pickled Watermelon Rinds

-- Rind from one half of a five-pound watermelon (approximately 1 pound)
+- Rind from one half of a five-pound watermelon (approx. 1 pound)

 - 1 cup apple cider vinegar